SpenceKonde/DxCore/megaavr/extras/Ref_Clocks.md

   _delay_ms(500*4/24); // F_CPU is #defined globally, but init is the first part of main.
 This is running before that so you need to use the builtin avr delay functions. digitalWrite(LED_BUILTIN, CHANGE); // now it's high again.
 Allow startup to proceed, leaving he LED on to detect resetting into a bad state as opposed to hanging in a bad state.
 }
 ```

-)
+Problems withe inappropriate loading caps, cold solder joints (to not only the two clock pins, but (if present) the ground pins on the crystal as well) can lead to problems 2 or 3 above occurr when you touch the crystal housing.
+That is a sign that the crystal is barely working under normal conditions, and either the force is disconnecting a pad that isn't properly soldered, or the caps are wrong or the layout to terrible, such that you introduce enough electrical noise to kill the whole thing, just by touching what should be a grounded crystal housing (ideally - not the case for HC/49s nor for garbage cans (aka cylindrical - I personally like them, but it amuses me to compare them to a garbage can.
+HC/49 package is the one I can't stand - it takes up so much board space, and it has to have short traces and nothing running under it and the package has a whole bunch of other pins on it that I want to connect to stuff.
+I much prefer a tiny garbage can cap.
+You can usually put them on top of the chip and hot-glue them in place to keep them from breaking during handling.
+Check the loading caps, check the solder joints.
+If you're sure the solder joints are good, and you're sure the loading caps are appropriate, change the loading caps anyway, maybe for a slightly higher or lower value.
+The crystal drive circuit is weak on these parts, probably due to power considerations, and fiendishly sensitive to everything.

+Without a FET probe, I don't think I have much hope of understanding this.

 ## Solving clock problems
+First, if the sketch doesn't seem to run at all, switch to internal clock not more than 24 MHz and.
+If that doesn't do anything either it points to your sketch, and/or bad connections to external devices causing a hang during initialization (this is what the majority of hangs are with the dirty reset protection (without it, it was fairly easy to get it to a state where it needed a reset pin reset or power cycle to revive through bad code. .
+Now it will generally just bootloop at worst, and it's straightforward to probe them by writing to a pin with an LED on it and moving that around to find where it's getting stuck, if you keep it on github, compare to older versions, etc - you introduced a bug around the same time you decided to try the crystal, or have a loose wire (don't underestimate this if you wait on external devices when starting up.
+Especially dupont line is really really bad and ubiquitous.
+(Without crimping your own, I've gotten best results from buying chinese "terminal line" with the terminals but no housings, and a bunch of housings - they are usually made with less-bad terminals,  and avoid the ribbon cable dupont like like the plague).
+If it does work when you go back to internal oscillator, disconnect power and inspect it carefully for dubious solder joints, especially around the crystal or clock source.

-First, if the sketch doesn't seem to run at all, if you have an oscilloscope, or even a "logic probe" that will tell you if there are frequent transitions on a pin, connect it to PA7, and override onPreMain() with:
+If you have an oscilloscope, or even a "logic probe" that will tell you if there are frequent transitions on a pin, connect it to PA7, and override onPreMain() with:
 ```c++
 void onPreMain() {
   _PROTECTED_WRITE(CLKCTRL_MCLKCTRLA,0x80);
 }

 ```
 That will cause PA7 (can't be changed) to output the system clock, and the startup routines do not change the high bit of that register, hence, the clock will continue to be output.
 If you see the app hung, but the clock output is coming out, that implies that it's not caused by a problem with the clock itself.
-This does not rule out an excessive oveclock (the AVR128DB32 that doesn't run at 40 does this).
+This does not rule out an excessive oveclock (the AVR128DB32 that doesn't run at 40 does this) - the chip is sitting there unable to get enough instructions executed before smashing the program counter - or maybe it even misreads it.
+Errors generally turn 1's into 0's, so the glitching program counter will be trying to send you .

-Try an internal clock of not higher than 24 MHz.
-If this also doesn't work, it is 100% a bug in your sketch, fix it.

-If you are unable to upload new code, the problem has nothing to do with the clock, and you may have danaged the chip in some way.
+If you are unable to upload new code, the problem has nothing to do with the clock, and you may have danaged the chip in some way, or you may have stumbled onto one of the ways to derange the UPDI subsystem from within the sketch (it is quite possible).
+Usually you can escape it by holding down reset and releasing right before it starts attempting upload,

 ### Crystals